svn2github/jAER-mirror/trunk/drivers/driverUSBIO_Tmpdiff128_USBAERmini2/ReadMe.txt

-this folder contains a customized thesycon driver for the following cypressFX2 devices:
+this folder contains a customized thesycon driver for the following cypressFX2/silabs C8051F3XX devices:
 TmpDiff128 retina, VID 0547, PID 8700
 USBAERmini2, VID 0547, PID 8801
 TCVS320 retina, VIC 0547, PID 8702
 USBAERmapper, VID 0547, PID 8900
 Cypress Blank, VID 04B4, PID 8613
+DVS128, VID 152a PID 8400
+SimpleAESequencer VID 152a PID 8410

 to make your devices work with the new driver: run the thesycon cleanup wizard and remove all the drivers it finds matching VID 0547 and PID 8801 (USBAERmini2) or 8700 (TmpDiff128)